ntuoss/hackoss/README.md

-## This is a .ts library for hackoss project internal use
+# HackOSS Library

-The library contains firebase firestore integration with:
+## This is a .ts library for internal use in NTUOSS hackoss projects

-- firebase repository config
+The library contains Firebase Firestore integrations with the following collections:

-- Artworks - for image upload
+- Artworks - for image uploading and management
-- events - for event details
+- Events - for event data management
-- location - workshop location info
+- Locations - workshop location information
-- organizations - organizations involved in the TGIFHacks project (internal & external speakers)
+- Organisations - organisations involved in the TGIFHacks workshops (internal & external speakers)
-- people - the speaker info reference for the workshops
+- People - workshop speakers or artwork artists

-refer to doc / original code for detail information
+Please refer to docs or source code for detailed information